daqhris/MissionEnrollment/README.md

 1. User connects their Ethereum wallet using the prioritized scaffold-eth connector and verifies their identity with Basename or ENS name verification.
 2. The application fetches and displays relevant POAPs, specifically ETHGlobal Brussels 2024, extracting role information dynamically.
 3. The EventAttendanceVerification component verifies event attendance and role through POAPs before proceeding to attestation.
-4. User creates an attestation on the Base Sepolia network using EAS, with automatic network switching if needed.
-The attestation includes the user's address, verified name, POAP verification status, and timestamp.
-All attestations can be verified on the public blockchain.
+4. User creates an attestation on the Base Sepolia network using EAS, with blockchain network switching if needed.

 ## API Routes